Measuring SLOs on Mobile and Edge

 RUM integration

-Sample (cost control) but never zero; long-tail issues live in the long-tail data.
+- Sample, never zero.
+Cost control via sampling; long-tail issues live in the long-tail data.

 Budget allocation